So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 The weather in Cabo is desert-like much of the year.

-From December to May, the climate is sunny and dry, with virtually no rain.
+From December to May, the climate is dry, with virtually no rain and endless sunny days.

 It’s bathing suit weather, most of the time.
 (But under the shade of an umbrella on the beach, the air can sometimes feel cool.)